Donald E. Abelson

-Donald E. Abelson is a professor of political science at The University of Western Ontario, where he has served as director of the Center for American Studies, as chair of the political science department, and as the founding director of the Canada-US Institute.
+Donald E. Abelson is a professor of political science at McMaster University.
 Abelson has published a number of books and articles dealing with the influence of think tanks on public policy and foreign policy in the United States and Canada.
 He has been called a "foremost authority on think tanks" in Canada and the United States, and is a regular commentator on his research areas with the CBC and other mass media outlets.

 Career

-Abelson, whose focus is on American politics, foreign policy, specifically think tanks, is the Chair of The University of Western Ontario's Department of Political Science.
-He has served as Director of UWO's Centre for American Studies.
+Abelson, whose focus is on American politics, foreign policy, specifically think tanks, is a professor in McMaster University's Department of Political Science.
+Previously, he served as Director of UWO's Centre for American Studies.

-Abelson was appointed as inaugural Director of the Canada-U.S. Institute on March 25, 2010 for an "initial three-year term."
+Abelson was appointed as inaugural Director of the Canada-U.S. Institute on March 25, 2010, for an "initial three-year term."
 He is the author of several books and is a regular commentator on CBC Radio and other media outlets where he discusses current developments in American politics and Canada-U.S. relations.